drucko/node-samples/README.md

 The edited and commented samples for my Node.js trainings, workshops and hands-on sessions.

+For a comprehensive list of books I'd recommend see my [reader](https://github.com/goloroden/reader).

 If you have any questions or feedback, feel free to contact me using [@goloroden](https://twitter.com/goloroden) on Twitter.

 ## Quick start